Mask Fit Testing

 In order to clear this check, you must provide evidence of being successfully fitted for at least two masks, as recommended by the Victorian Respiratory Protection Program.

-If you have completed your fit test externally, you should upload evidence of completion of a fit test.
-This can be a fit test certificate or card that verifies the date of the fit test or expiry, your name, and the recommended makes or models specific to you.
+After completion of your fit test, you should upload evidence of completion of a fit test.
+This can be a fit test certificate or card that verifies the date of the fit test or expiry, your name, and the recommended makes or models (Two Masks) specific to you.
 Requirements for evidence must align with the Department of Health Fit Testing reporting protocols and include:

 • The overall fit factor result